kayan-xvi/kayan-xvi/README.md

 ### Hello
-My profile is pretty empty due to only joining recently
+My profile is pretty empty due to only joining recently but I've been coding for 2 years I previously did VEX Robotics so had some, but limied, interaction with code

 Languages:
 - Python - intermediate